 After this wage base limit is reached, stop withholding the Social Security tax rate of 6.2% and do not make matching employer contributions.

 If you accidentally withhold Social Security tax past the wage base limit, refund your employee(s).

 How much is Medicare tax?

-The Medicare tax percentage is 1.45% in 2017.
+The Medicare tax percentage is 1.45%.
 Withhold 1.45% of each employee’s wages, and contribute the matching employer portion.
 Medicare taxes provide aid for things like healthcare and hospice care.

 Let’s look at an example of how much is taken out for Medicare.
 Your employee is paid $1,000 per pay period.
 You would withhold $14.50 from their pay for Medicare tax ($1,000 X 1.45%).
 Also, contribute $14.50 for the matching employer portion.